nguyenbeo/biolit-terraform-workshop/README.md

 **Q&A Prompts**
 - How would you migrate this workshop to a remote backend (Terraform Cloud, S3 + DynamoDB) so teams can collaborate safely?
-- What alerts or policies would catch a manual `kubectl scale` before Terraform runs again?
 - Which module interfaces here (`modules/config_files`) would you document or version before sharing internally?
 - What provider swaps (AWS, Azure) would you make to reuse these exercises in your own environment?